Department of Juridical Studies

 Classes include special seminars (Legal Information Processing Seminar 1 and 2, etc.), information technology subjects (Information Processing 1-4, Law of Privacy and Disclosure, and Law and Artificial Intelligence, etc.), and consumer, corporate, and environmental law classes.

-Students will learn about laws for resolving issues arising in a society that includes artificial intelligence (AI).
-AI is becoming increasingly commonplace, as seen in products and services like AI speakers and machine translation, and society today faces a major transformation.
-While AI has become an indispensable behind-the-scenes support for society, we can also expect AI to cause various problems.
-With the goal of finding solutions to such problems, students will learn the basics of AI and the role that law will play in an AI-based society.
+AI has become part of our daily lives, as demonstrated by AI speakers and machine translation, and society is entering a phase of dramatic change.
+While AI is becoming an indispensable source of behind-the-scenes support for society, it is also expected to cause various problems.
+In order to find solutions to such problems, students learn the basics of AI and study the role that the law will play in a society where AI is ubiquitous.

-Students will learn in consumer administration and other fields through practical experience.
-Students will learn how to apply the theories they learned at university through on-the-job experience at local governments, consumer-related organizations, etc.
+Students learn how to apply the theories they learned at university through on-the-job experience at local governments, consumer-related organizations, and the like.